dmcneary/grind75/week2/9-diameter-of-binary-tree/README.md

 - -100 <= `Node.val` <= 100

 ## Explanation
 We need to perform a depth-first search (DFS) of the tree, and keep track of the longest path out of all of the subtrees (since the root may not be a part of the longest path).
-Instead of recursively calling the `diameterOfBinaryTree()` function, we define a `dfs()` function and recursively call it from inside.
-This way, we can have a "static" variable to track the maximum length path.
+Instead of recursively calling the `diameterOfBinaryTree()` function, we define a `dfs()` function and recursively call it from inside `diameterOfBinaryTree()`.
+This way, we can have a "static" variable scoped to the `diameterOfBinaryTree()` body to track the maximum length path.

-### Wrapper approach
 ```javascript
 /**
  * Definition for a binary tree node.